Is Spicy Food Bad For Digestion?

 Nutritionists raise an important point, telling us that sometimes it's not the spice that causes the digestive issues, but the other foods you've eaten in that same meal.
 Eating hot wings may cause digestive distress due to the fried wings, not the hot sauce.
 If you eat a double cheeseburger with French fries and hot sauce, the digestive symptoms may be due to the overall fatty content of the meal, not the spicy part.

 Can Spicy Food Be Healthy?

 Many spicy foods are loaded with nutrients and offer plenty of nutritional benefits.
-Chili peppers, for example are a great source of vitamin E, along with vitamin A, vitamin B6, vitamin K, iron, and fiber.
-Meanwhile, spices like chili, turmeric, cayenne, and black pepper are believed to have anti-inflammatory properties.
+Chilli peppers, for example are a great source of vitamin E, along with vitamin A, vitamin B6, vitamin K, iron, and fibre.
+Meanwhile, spices like chilli, turmeric, cayenne, and black pepper are believed to have anti-inflammatory properties.